Hart v. Comcast Corp.

 Hart v.
 Comcast was a suit filed by Jon Hart, a citizen of California against Comcast in Alameda County.
 Comcast is a provider of internet access and services.
 The suit alleged that Comcast was illegally interfering with certain types of internet traffic, such as BitTorrent.
-The suit alleged that Comcast is guilty of false advertising for advertising high speed service yet deliberately using technology to interfere with access speeds.
+The suit alleged that Comcast is guilty of false advertising for advertising high speed services yet deliberately using technology to interfere with access speeds.
 The suit also claimed Comcast's actions violated established Federal Communications Commission policies on Net Neutrality.
 The case has since been settled out of court.